 • garlic – adds lots of aromatic flavor.

-• soy sauce – adds umami and seasons the salmon cakes.
+• soy sauce – adds umami and seasons this salmon cakes recipe.

 • hot sauce – just a few dashes adds a touch of heat.
-I like Tabasco here but sriracha works too.
+We like Tabasco here but sriracha works too.

 • green onions – adds a mild onion flavor without being overpowering.